Up to 50% off sofas & mattresses — limited‑time deals.

 Where a sofa bed performs well

 The biggest advantages are flexibility, space savings, and convenience.
-A convertible sofa can eliminate the need for a separate guest bed, reduce furniture count in a small room, and offer faster setup than an air mattress.
-Many sofa bed styles are also less complicated than classic pull-out sleepers, which can make them easier to use for spontaneous overnight stays.
+A convertible design can replace a separate guest bed, reduce furniture count in a smaller room, and give you a faster backup plan than an air mattress.

 Where a sofa bed falls short

-The trade-offs are predictable.
-A fold-flat design may leave you sleeping on seams, thinner cushioning, or a surface that is too short for taller adults.
-Traditional pull-out styles solve some of that, but they can introduce thin mattresses, pressure bars, heavier frames, or a large open footprint.
-Ashley explicitly notes common complaints such as thin mattresses, pressure points from metal bars, weight, and mechanism wear.
+Some fold-flat designs leave you sleeping on seams, thinner cushioning, or a surface that feels short for taller adults.
+Classic pull-out sleepers fix some of that, but they can bring their own trade-offs: thinner mattresses, heavier frames, and a much larger open footprint.

-That does not mean sofa beds are bad.
+That does not make sofa beds bad furniture.
 It means they are compromise furniture.
-The best ones manage that compromise well.
-The worst ones look good in a listing and become uncomfortable the moment someone actually spends a full night on them.
+The good ones manage that compromise well.
+The bad ones only feel convincing until someone actually spends a full night on them.

 How to Choose the Right Sofa Bed